Central Taiwan University of Science and Technology

-Central Taiwan University of Science and Technology (CTUST; 中臺科技大學 (Tiong-tâi Kho-ki Tāi-ha̍k)) is a private university in Beitun District, Taichung, Taiwan.
+The Central Taiwan University of Science and Technology (CTUST; 中臺科技大學 (Tiong-tâi Kho-ki Tāi-ha̍k)) is a private university in Beitun, Taichung, Taiwan.

-CGUST offers undergraduate and graduate degree programs in a variety of fields, including engineering, business, design, and healthcare.
-Its engineering programs are particularly highly regarded, with specialties in mechanical engineering, electrical engineering, computer science, and information engineering.
-The university also has a number of programs in healthcare-related fields, including nursing, medical laboratory science, and healthcare management.

 History

 CTUST was originally established as Chungtai Junior College in 1966.
 On 1 July 1998, the college was upgraded to Medical Technology College.
 On 1 August 2005, the college was upgraded to Central Taiwan University of Science and Technology.